 Experiments in Animation

-Throughout the school year children from eight after-school community organizations in the Boston area have been exploring the MFA with artist/animator Jake Fried and experimenting with the art of animation.
-Inspired by the Museum’s vast collections, the students have been collaborating on multiple stopmotion films reflecting on their communities and creating imaginary worlds.
-Each film demonstrates a different animation technique that they have been learning and experimenting with in order to bring their art to life.
+Children from eight after-school community organizations in the Boston area explored the MFA with artist/animator Jake Fried and experimented with the art of animation.
+Inspired by the Museum’s vast collections, the students collaborated on multiple stopmotion films reflecting on their communities and creating imaginary worlds.
+Each film demonstrated a different animation technique that they learned and experimented with in order to bring their art to life.

 “The unique collaboration is an experience made up of imagination, play, investigation, and creativity.
 The children ask big questions like “How do you know art is beautiful?”
 “How did this stuff get here?”
 Their questions and curiosity led to lively conversations and exciting visual responses.
 Exploring art with the children was a great opportunity to discover art making in a new way and from some wonderful new perspectives.”